shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

             continue
 ```

-At the end we create our final `answer` array to store our discovered codes by concatenating the left and right-hand numbers stored in the `code` array.
+At the end we create our final `answer` array to store our discovered codes by concatenating the left and right-hand numbers saved in the `code` array.
 Notice we do this by using the optional argument 2 in the range statement `range(-,-,2)` of the loop.
 This lets us iterate things by two, as our final numbers are two digits, so we want to concatenate by groups of two.
 Lastly, we add together all the entries of `answer`  and get our solution.

 ``` python {linenos=false}
 #array to store numbers